powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md

 ph connect
 ```

-In connect, in the bottom right corner you'll find a new Document Model that you can create: **ToDoList**.
+In Connect, in the bottom right corner you'll find a new Document Model that you can create: **ToDoList**.
 Click on it to create a new ToDoList document.

 :::info